WillAdams/gcodepreview/README.md

 Comments are included in the G-code to match those expected by CutViewer.

-A complete example file is: gcodepreview_template.scad Note that a Python template has since been developed as well, allowing usage without OpenSCAD code, and another example is openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file:
+Supporting OpenSCAD usage makes possible such examples as: openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file:

 ![OpenSCAD Graph Editor Cut Joinery File](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/OSGE_cutjoinery.png?raw=true)